-- 1. Please be respectful to your instructor and classmates.
+- 1. Please attend all classes and be respectful to your instructor and classmates.
 We live in a global community and it is useful to appreciate and value the diversity of views around us. - 2.
+Personal conversations during class are not only rude but often are disruptive to others trying to learn.
+Please confine your socializing to before and after class. - 3.
+Make sure to turn off all cellular phones and all electronic devices, including laptops, during class time. - 4.
 Don't cheat!
 Cheating on an exam will result in a failing grade for the exam, and possibly a failing grade for the course.
 Do not plagiarize (i.e., take credit for another person's writing or work).
 Please make sure that you attribute words or ideas to appropriate sources by citing them in your paper.
-Anyone producing a paper found to include plagiarized content will receive a zero for the paper, as well as an immediate failing grade for the course. - 3.
+Anyone producing a paper found to include plagiarized content will receive a zero for the paper, as well as an immediate failing grade for the course. - 5.
+In general, you must be a registered student to attend this class. - 6.
+Lecture notes and materials used in class will not be made available to students.
+If you are absent for any reason, consider kindly asking a fellow student for his or her assistance. - 7.
 You should seek help from me as soon as you begin having difficulty with the course.
 If your first test grade is not as good as you wanted or expected, make an appointment with me immediately, or see me during office hours.
-Don't wait until the end of the semester to ask for help -do it early. - 4.
+Don't wait until the end of the semester to ask for help -do it early. - 8.
 Note, some of the materials presented in class (e.g., in films shown in class) may involve images of a mature nature.
-If you think this may be a problem for you, you must inform me immediately. - 5.
+If you think this may be a problem for you, you must inform me immediately. - 9.
 The contents of this syllabus should be viewed as a working plan for the semester.
 Unforeseen circumstances during the term may necessitate some changes in this syllabus.
 Changes will be announced in class, and it is your responsibility to take note of them by regularly attending.